 This course introduces the concept of human security, its development and real-world applications, and implications for international policy through illustrative case examples.

 The concept of Human security was first introduced in the 1994 Human Development Report by the United Nations Development Program.
 It has since attracted growing attention in the academic and policy communities around the world.
 The concept has also become part of official policy, particularly in Japan and Canada.
 In contrast to the traditional concept of “national security” with its focus on the security of the state against military threats, Human security emphasizes the protection of individual citizens’ security not only from war and other forms of physical violence but also from threats of political, economic, social, cultural and environmental nature.
 At the most fundamental level, Human security has two components: human development and human dignity / human rights.

 African politics and cultures, Africa in the arena of globalization, contemporary France, Francophone literature, twentieth century French literature, postmodernism and postcolonial theory

 French politics, business and history, French language, cinema and civilization; Western Europe; European Union, European integration, transatlantic relations, language pedagogy and content-based instruction (Monterey Model), sustainability studies (in connection with business, international relations and cultural/psychological forces)

 Office: 400 Pacific D207

 My main area of expertise is second language development & technology.
 In particular, my dissertation focuses on Language Learning Social Networks (LLSNs) and the interchange of languages as part of the curriculum.
 In this field I like to see myself not only as a researcher but also as a practitioner, relentlessly willing to improve and develop spaces and resources for open online language learning.
-Other areas of research and professional experience include journalism, study abroad, sociolinguistics, and film studies.
+Other areas of research and professional experience include journalism, study abroad, web development, sociolinguistics, and film studies.